 Article 18 of the constitution enabled a new delimitation of the German territory but set high hurdles: “Three fifth of the votes handed in, and at least the majority of the population are necessary to decide on the alteration of territory.”

 In fact, until 1933, there were only four changes in the configuration of the German states: The 7 Thuringian states were merged in 1920, whereby Coburg opted for Bavaria, Pyrmont joined Prussia in 1922, and Waldeck did so in 1929.
-Any later plans to break up the dominating Prussia into smaller states failed because political circumstances were not favorable to state reforms.
+Any later plans to break up the dominating Prussia into smaller states failed because political circumstances were unfavorable to state reforms.

-On January 1, 1934, Mecklenburg-Schwerin was united with the neighboring Mecklenburg-Strelitz and the Greater Hamburg Act (Gros-Hamburg-Gesetz) of 1937, the area of the city-state was extended, while Lubeck lost its independence and became part of the Prussian province of Schleswig-Holstein.
+On January 1, 1934, Mecklenburg-Schwerin was united with the neighboring Mecklenburg-Strelitz, and the Greater Hamburg Act (Gros-Hamburg-Gesetz) of 1937, the area of the city-state was extended.
+While Lubeck lost its independence and became part of the Prussian province of Schleswig-Holstein.

 Between 1945 and 1947, new states were established in all four zones of occupation: